Padilla v. Kentucky: Immigration consequence advising for non-citizen defendants.

 On-Demand Crimmigration Consulting for Criminal Defense Attorneys

-We partner with criminal defense counsel nationwide to provide case-specific immigration consequence analysis for:
+We partner with criminal defense attorneys nationwide to provide case-specific immigration consequence analysis for:

 · Charges filed